Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Modena

-A cobblestoned city in the Motor Valley known for its balsamic vinegar production and fine dining restaurants.
+A cobblestoned city in the Motor Valley regaled for its balsamic vinegar production and fine dining restaurants.

 🗺️ Distance from Milan:1 hour 45 minutes to 2 hours | 📍 Google Maps | Website

-Located south of Milan, Modena put itself on the map for its impressive production of balsamic vinegar.
-While you can indulge in balsamic vinegar on your own, I do recommend taking a guided tour through the oldest vinegar company in the city, such as this Acetaia Cavedoni Balsamic Vinegar Tour.
+Situated south of Milan, Modena is locally famed for its impressive production of balsamic vinegar.
+While you can indulge in the delicacy on your own, I suggest taking a guided tour through the oldest vinegar company in the city with this Acetaia Cavedoni Balsamic Vinegar Tour.

-Modena’s picturesque narrow alleys are a dream to visit and there are lots of high-end restaurants around here.
+Modena’s picturesque narrow alleys are a dream to visit and there are lots of high-end restaurants around here as well.
 Osteria Francescana, Officina della Senape, and L’Erba del Re all offer a menu to die for.

 Ravenna

-A clean-cut city in the Emilia Romagna region with several UNESCO World Heritage Sites and kid-friendly attractions.
+This Emilia Romagna region city has several UNESCO World Heritage Sites and kid-friendly attractions.

 🗺️ Distance from Milan: 3 hours 15 minutes | 📍 Google Maps | Website

-Ravenna is a Milan day trip known for the colorful mosaics that adorn many of the buildings in the city center.
-It’s a fantastic place to put on your Milan itinerary for the interesting art, and it’s also a great destination for families with kids because there are lots of child-friendly activities around the city.
+You’ll know Ravenna from a mile away when you spot the colorful mosaics that adorn many of the buildings in the city center.
+It’s a fantastic place to put on your Milan itinerary for the interesting art.
+It’s also a great destination for families with kids because there are lots of child-friendly activities around the city.
 The Ravenna Safari and the Mirabilandia amusement park are big hits with children.

 Ravenna has plenty of attractions for adults as well.
-The painstakingly perfect interior art of the Basilica di San Vitale, Basilica of Sant’Apollinare, and Battistero Neoniano are must-sees in the city.
-They’re so incredible that they’ve each earned the title of being a UNESCO site.
+The painstakingly perfect interior art of the Basilica di San Vitale, Basilica of Sant’Apollinare, and Battistero Neoniano are must-sees here.
+They’re so incredible that they’ve each earned the titles of being deemed UNESCO sites.

 Brescia